Ramil0/SQL/README.txt

-This is an example of using Python to generating the Moscow metro database and working with him (some simple queries in SQL).
+This is an example of using Python 3 to generate the Moscow metro database and work with it (some simple queries in SQL).